The Maritimes: European contact

 After Newfoundland, the Maritimes were the second area in Canada to be settled by Europeans.
 There is evidence that Viking explorers discovered and settled in the Vinland region around 1000 AD, which is when the L'Anse aux Meadows settlement in Newfoundland and Labrador has been dated.
 They may have made further exploration into the present-day Maritimes and northeastern United States.

 Both Giovanni Caboto (John Cabot) and Giovanni da Verrazzano are reported to have sailed in or near Maritime waters during their voyages of discovery for England and France, respectively.
-Several Portuguese explorers/cartographers have also documented various parts of the Maritimes, namely Diogo Homem.
+Several Portuguese explorers / cartographers have also documented various parts of the Maritimes, namely Diogo Homem.
 However, it was French explorer Jacques Cartier who made the first detailed reconnaissance of the region for a European power and, in so doing, claimed the region for the King of France.
-Cartier was followed by nobleman Pierre Dugua, Sieur de Monts, who was accompanied by explorer/cartographer Samuel de Champlain in a 1604 expedition.
+Cartier was followed by nobleman Pierre Dugua, Sieur de Mons, who was accompanied by explorer / cartographer Samuel de Champlain in a 1604 expedition.
 During this they established the second permanent European settlement in what is now the United States and Canada, following Spain's settlement at St. Augustine in present-day Florida in the American South.
-Champlain's settlement at Saint Croix Island, later moved to Port-Royal, survived.
+Champlain's settlement at Saint Croix Island, later moved to Port Royal (Annapolis Royal), survived.
 By contrast, the ill-fated English settlement at Roanoke Colony off the southern American coast did not.
 The French settlement pre-dated the more successful English settlement at Jamestown in present-day Virginia by three years.
 Champlain was considered the founder of New France's province of Canada, which comprises much of the present-day lower St. Lawrence River valley in the province of Quebec.